SacredAntwon/Mark-0-Macropad/README.md

 _Test.py_: Allows for users to test the components and HID for the device.
 Enter it by pressing `Top Left, Bottom Right` buttons at the same time.

 _colormemory.py_: Color memory game that will get flash colors in a certain order, and the user is required to repeat the order by selecting the colors.
-Enter Colormemory by pressing `Bottom Left, Bottom Right`. `Back` will remove the last character entered and it is done by pressing `Bottom Right`.
+Enter Colormemory by selecting `Colormemory` on the screen using the rotary encoder. `Back` will remove the last character entered and it is done by pressing `Bottom Right`.
 To confirm the order you created, select `Confirm` by pressing `Bottom Right`.

 _etch.py_: Etch is a way to draw on the device.
-Enter etch by pressing `Top Left, Middle Right` buttons at the same time. `Rotate` is the `Top Left` button, `Invert` colors is the `Top Right` button, `Clear` screen is `Middle Left` button, and `PC Draw` is `Middle Right` button. `PC Draw` will move the cursor on your screen along the same trace you drew on the device.
+Enter etch by selecting `Etch` on the screen using the rotary encoder. `Rotate` is the `Top Left` button, `Invert` colors is the `Top Right` button, `Clear` screen is `Middle Left` button, and `PC Draw` is `Middle Right` button. `PC Draw` will move the cursor on your screen along the same trace you drew on the device.

-_Blackjack.py_: Enter blackjack by pressing `Middle Left, Middle Right` buttons at the same time.
+_Blackjack.py_: Enter blackjack by selecting `Blackjack` on the screen using the rotary encoder.
 Once you see `Play` press `Top Left` button.
 In the bet screen, use `Top Left` button to set increment to $10 or `Top Right` button to set increment to $100.
 Use rotary encoder and spin either right to increase bet or left to decrease bet.
 To `Confirm` bet, press `Bottom Left` button. `YTtl` is the total of your cards, and `DTtl` is the dealers total.
 To `Hit` press `Bottom Left` button and to `Stand` press `Bottom Right` button. $10000 will be added to the balance if a balance of $0 is reached.

 _JSONFiles/save.json_: This is where the balance in `Blackjack.py`, last selected color for the RGB light, and the highscore for `colormemory.py` is stored so it will always be saved.